Skip to content

 """

-Applies a Gaussian filter to the input volume using `scipy.ndimage.gaussian_filter` or `dask_image.ndfilters.gaussian_filter`.
+Applies a Gaussian blur to smooth the 3D volume and reduce noise.

 Args:

-**kwargs (Any): Additional keyword arguments for the Gaussian filter.
+**kwargs (Any): Additional keyword arguments passed to the underlying Gaussian filter function (e.g., `mode`, `cval`).

 Returns: